MichaLasry/Final-project/README.md

 The purpose of the project is to develop a model for predicting weather and improving communication broadband characteristics for satellite LEO by deep learning.

-### General milestones:
-- Development of an initial algorithm for the effect of weather in a particular area.
-- Expanding the algorithm into two central continents.

 ### [Project Board link](https://github.com/MichaLasry/Final-project/projects/1)

 ### Project Documents: